JoshuaStorm/meetable/README.md

 - Switched to using Material Design for our front end theme, and made adjustments to the spacing/alignment of our various tabs
 - Add animated alerts to confirm success/failure of actions

+## April 24, 2017 (David)
+- setup a basic two column layout for the site using Bootstrap's grid system
+- Restructured a lot of HTML and JS to do this

 ## April 23, 2017 (Josh)
 - Finish up some lingering issues with handling group meetings.
 Just need the front-end stuff figured out to get them working now! (and probably some bug fixes)